 TFTP - Backup Configuration

 You can save current Flash ROM value from the switch to TFTP server for restoring later.

-- TFTP Server IP Address: Fill in the TFTP server IP
+- TFTP Server IP Address: Fill in IP address of the TFTP server.

 - Backup File Name: Fill in the file name

-- Click Apply .
+- Click Apply